Obiano cannot intimidate Anambra monarchs –Ndigwe – The Sun Nigeria

-Eze Uzu III of Awka Kingdom, Obi Dr Austin Ndigwe has condemned what he described as the intimidation of traditional rulers in Anambra State by the Governor Willie Obiano administration noting that the monarchs should enjoy liberty of choice too.
+Eze Uzu 111 of Awka kingdowm, Obi Dr Austin Ndigwe has condemned what he described as the intimidation of traditional rulers in Anambra state by the Obiano administration noting that the monarchs should enjoy liberty of choices too.

 Speaking in Awka yesterday while reacting to the reported barring of some traditional rulers from seeing President Buhari in Aso Rock on Friday, Uzu Awka said the current administration in Anambra plans to make traditional rulers puppets who can be remote controlled to do its bidding at all times.